asciinema/asciinema.github.io/docs/manual/cli/quick-start.md

 recording.
 Idle time limiting makes the recordings much more interesting to watch.
 Try it!

+Run `asciinema play --help` for all playback options.

+!!! tip

+    For the best playback experience it is recommended to run `asciinema play` in a terminal of size equal or bigger than the one used at the recording time, as there's no "transcoding" of control sequences for the current terminal size.

 ## Share via asciinema.org

 If you want to watch and share it on the web, upload it: